 We advocate for state-level policies that would:

-• Allow third-party ownership of renewable energy
+• Allow energy freedom, also known as third-party ownership of renewable energy (policy brief)

-• Develop a comprehensive state energy policy
+• Develop a comprehensive state energy plan

 • Require fair market pricing for solar